 In May 2017, Cinde sent me this email about their “kitty potty project”, lol…

-Also… a tip for people considering this type of set up… buy 100% pine pellet HORSE bedding from your local feed supply store – it is only $4.95 for a FORTY POUND BAG and is the same exact thing as the cat pine pellets.
+- Pine Pellet Tip – Also… a tip for people considering this type of setup… buy 100% pine pellet HORSE bedding from your local feed supply store – it is only $4.95 for a FORTY POUND BAG and is the same exact thing as the cat pine pellets.
 It is far more expensive when marketed as cat litter!
-Also, you use WAY less than with traditional litter, so a 40 pound bag will last a long time!
+Also, you use WAY less than with traditional litter, so a 40-pound bag will last a long time!

-No one would ever guess there were litter boxes behind our partition, and it blend beautifully with the surroundings.
+No one would ever guess there were litter boxes behind our partition, and it blends beautifully with the surroundings.
 The best part?
 No litter box in the bathroom!

-Sorry this is so long, but I am just so happy with the outcome our potty system project… I don’t know many people who would appreciate this as much as you might.
+Sorry, this is so long, but I am just so happy with the outcome of our potty system project… I don’t know many people who would appreciate this as much as you might.

 Here are some pics showing the components of our creations…